MeadowlarkDAW/Meadowlark/README.md

 ## Get Involved

-Before contributing or participating in discussions with the community, you should familiarize yourself with our [Code of Conduct].
+Before participating in discussions with the community, you should familiarize yourself with our [Code of Conduct].

 * Come join us on our [Discord Server]! *(music artists, designers, developers, and general users welcome!)*